-11 The California's Forests and Rangelands 2017 Assessment states that California, like other western services they provide, and the built environment.
-These issues require reexamination of land and fire

-12 states, faces urgent issues concerning frequent and severe pest and wildfire events that are climate change continues (California Department of Forestry and Fire Protection [CAL FIRE] 2018a).
+The California's Forests and Rangelands 2017 Assessment states that California, like other western states, faces urgent issues concerning frequent and severe pest and wildfire events that are unprecedented.
+These events threaten the sustainability of ecosystems, the economic and environmental services they provide, and the built environment.
+These issues require reexamination of land and fire management policies and practices as human populations demand more from natural systems and climate change continues (California Department of Forestry and Fire Protection [CAL FIRE] 2018a).